 Third, look at the most successful products and businesses you've had across the history of the company.
 What's the common thread that connects them together?
 What problem were they solving?
 What capability or expertise did they employ?
 What objective were they trying to achieve?

-At next destination we’ll connect your company DNA to your shared purpose as we explore the next narrative element: Path to Purpose.
+In the next chapter we’ll connect your company DNA to your shared purpose as we explore the next narrative element: Path to Purpose.
 This combines the vision of your purpose with the authenticity of your DNA to create a unique source of differentiation.

 Share With Others: